Not Ready to File Taxes? 8 Things to Do Now to Prepare

 That’s the million-dollar question this time of year.

-The IRS just announced it will begin accepting tax returns on January 27th.
-In the meantime, some tax preparation services will work with you to prepare your return and hold it until the IRS officially accepts returns.
+The IRS will begin accepting tax returns on January 26th.
+Some tax preparation services might work with you to prepare your return before then and hold it until the IRS officially accepts returns.

-Note: Free File differs from the newer IRS program, Direct File.
-Piloted last tax season, Direct File is back, allowing many taxpayers to file for free directly with the IRS.
+Note: Free File differs from the newer IRS program, Direct File. which allowed many taxpayers to file for free directly with the IRS, but has since been eliminated by the IRS.

 1. Organize tax documents